ddean4040/bbPress-Topics-for-Posts/readme.txt

 1. Comment bubble replaced with the number of forum posts

 == Changelog ==

+= 1.3 =
+* Added: support for copying existing comments to bbPress topic - thanks, javiarques!
+* Added: support for loading template files from theme directory
+* Changed: cleaned up the Discussion meta box a bit
+* Changed: moved away from $bbp since it has been dropped in bbPress 2.1
+* Fixed: not all forums appeared in dropdowns in some cases - thanks, javiarques

 = 1.2 =
 * Added: support for copying tags from post to topic